airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

   - Tutorials

-### Prerequisites section of the documentation describes all required fields from specification.
+### Prerequisites section of the documentation describes all required fields from specification

 _Applies to the following connector types: source_ _Applies to the following connector languages: python, low-code_